-The Anthropology major provides a broad base of information about what makes humans unique: Culture.
+The Bachelor of Arts Program in Anthropology provides a broad base of information about what makes humans unique: culture.
 Culture is the totality of what we learn, and it is the basis for how we define the world.
-Anthropologists study all kinds of individual cultures, both living and dead, simple and complex, to gain an understanding of it as a human phenomenon.
-The very nature of Anthropology is multicultural and historical.
-Throughout the classroom and methods courses, students are exposed and educated in many different cultures that have and do exist.
+Anthropologists study all kinds of individual cultures, both living and dead, simple and complex, to gain an understanding of culture as a human phenomenon.
+The very nature of anthropology is multicultural and historical.
+Students are exposed to and educated in many different cultures that have existed and continue to exist.

 Summer field schools are our specialty and we always have at least one underwater and one terrestrial field school every summer.

-There are continuous faculty-directed archaeology research and grant projects in which students get hands-on experiences in the Pensacola area and surrounding region.
+There are continuous faculty-directed archaeology research and grant projects in which students get hands-on experience in the Pensacola area and surrounding region.
 Senior internships with regional and national employers and research institutes provide valuable and practical on-the-job-training.

 Cultural anthropology deals with contemporary societies and cultures.
 Society is the organization of life in groups.
 As such, cultural anthropologists' research on human societies includes examinations of the political organization, subsistence and settlement patterns, religious institutions, and patterns of behavior in contemporary human groups.
 Culture is the learned and shared traditions, value orientations and worldviews of a people.
 More importantly, culture is uniquely human.